 Effects of this style on children: They learn to trust their feelings, regulate their own emotions, and solve problems.
 They have a high self-esteem, learn well, and get alone well with others.

 The concept of Emotion Coaching is a simple one that’s rooted in our deepest feelings of love and empathy for our children.
 Unfortunately, however, Emotion Coaching doesn’t come naturally to all parents.
 Rather, Emotion Coaching is an art that requires emotional awareness and a specific set of listening and problem-solving behaviors – behaviors Dr. Gottman and his colleagues identified and analyzed in their observation of healthy, well-functioning families.
 The path to becoming a better parent, like almost every road to personal growth, begins with self-examination.
 Curious about which style of parent you are?
-Take our Assessment!
+Take our quiz here!

 If you want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox: